m50d/riichi-london/index.md

 ### Airports and Eurostar

-Stansted is the best airport for Cheshunt as it's on the same train line; take the first train towards London Liverpool Street, and if Cheshunt is not listed as a stop then change at Harlow Town.
-(30-45 minutes).
+Stansted is the best airport for Cheshunt as it's on the same train line.
+From Stansted, take the first train towards London Liverpool Street, and if Cheshunt is not listed as a stop then change at Harlow Town.
+(30-45 minutes)

+From Gatwick, take the Gatwick Express to Victoria, then the Victoria line to Tottenham Hale for a train to Cheshunt.
+(80-90 minutes)

+From Luton, take a train to St Pancras, then the Victoria line to Tottenham Hale for a train to Cheshunt.
+(90 minutes)

-Southend: take a train to Liverpool Street and change for a train
+From Southend, take a train to Liverpool Street and change for a train to Cheshunt.
+(80-100 minutes)

-From St Pancras International (Eurostar), take the Victoria line to Tottenham Hale for a train to Cheshunt - 30-40 minutes.
+From St Pancras International (Eurostar), take the Victoria line to Tottenham Hale for a train to Cheshunt.
+(30-40 minutes)

 ### Driving